bhavessh/bhavessh/README.md

 - 👋 Hi, I’m @bhavessh
 - 👀 I’m a Full Stack Developer.
-With a good knowledge of AI, Cloud Computing and Machine Learning and in data science
+With a good knowledge of AI, Cloud Computing
-- 🌱 I has learned Python and C++ and C language and I’m currently learning Java
+- 🌱 I has learned Python, C++ , C , java language and my practice language is Java
+- 🌱 I am currently learning Machine Learning and data science in AI Computational
 - 💞️ I’m looking to collaborate some one who can help me in my projects
 - 📫 How to reach me just drop me mail or message
 - i am doing UI/UX